Dhokha: Round D Corner: Plot

 Saanchi and Yathaarth are a married couple.
 However, their marriage is on the brink of collapse.
 Saanchi keeps pressuring Yathaarth to speak with his divorce lawyer, and plans to move to the United Kingdom.
 One day, Yathaarth sees the news, at work that Haq Riyaz Gul, a terrorist, has entered his apartment when Saanchi was alone.
 Baffled, he rushes to the apartment complex, only to find that the Mumbai Police is already present.
 ACP Harishchandra Malik tries to negotiate with Gul, but in vain.
 Meanwhile, the media, who are present outside the apartment complex, receive news about the hostage situation and try to sensationalize it.
 Yathaarth informs Malik that Saanchi was recently diagnosed with delusional disorder, and that as time goes on, she can become more dangerous than Gul if she does not take her prescribed pills.

 Meanwhile, in the apartment, Saanchi calmly tells Gul that Yaatharth is trying to give her the wrong medication to make her lose her sanity.
 She also tells him that once Yaatharth succeeds with his plan, he can keep her wealth as a caretaker, whilst also continuing his relationship with her psychiatrist, Vidya, whom she caught multiple times when they were being sketchy around her.
 Furious and annoyed about the situation, Gul tells Saanchi to stay silent.
 When Malik contacts Gul, Yaatharth pleads with Gul, to give Saanchi her medication.
 Otherwise, she will soon have a relapse.
 Overhearing the conversation between Yaatharth and Gul, Saanchi asks Gul to not administer it, while flirting with him.

 Gul vulnerably tells Sanchi that he did not know about the bomb he delivered to the boy's hostel, which eventually killed 13 people.
 He states that he was betrayed by his uncle from Kashmir in delivering the bomb instead of an actual courier, which killed 13 students.
 Since all the evidence pointed toward him, he was convicted.
-Later, Gul threatens Malik, of killing Saanchi, if his demands are not met.
+Later, Gul threatens Malik, with killing Saanchi, if his demands are not met.
 When Yaatharth insists on going to his apartment, alone, with Malik and the police, they both get into a heated argument regarding the next course of action.

-In the apartment, as Saanchi seduces Gul, they plan to make Saanchi a fake hostage, to escape from the police' clutches.
+In the apartment, as Saanchi seduces Gul, they plan to make Saanchi a fake hostage, to escape from the police's clutches.
 As they act on their plan, Saanchi alerts the police on his gun's magazine being empty, betraying Gul's trust, in front of the police.
 However, Gul manages to bring Saanchi back to the apartment.
 Saanchi soon starts behaving differently, asking about Gul's identity and how he managed to get into the apartment.
 Vexed, Gul ties Saanchi to a chair in the living room.
 It is revealed that Gul actually gave Saanchi her pills through the chai she made earlier.